Water supply: Technical overview

+Supply network

 Use

 In the United States, the typical single family home uses about 138 USgal of water per day (2016 estimate) or 58.6 USgal per capita per day.
 This includes several common residential end use purposes (in decreasing order) like toilet use, showers, tap (faucet) use, washing machine use, leaks, other (unidentified), baths, and dishwasher use.

-Trends

 During the beginning of the 21st Century, especially in areas of urban and suburban population centers, traditional centralized infrastructure have not been able to supply sufficient quantities of water to keep up with growing demand.
 Among several options that have been managed are the extensive use of desalination technology, this is especially prevalent in coastal areas and in "dry" countries like Australia.
 Decentralization of water infrastructure has grown extensively as a viable solution including Rainwater harvesting and Stormwater harvesting where policies are eventually tending towards a more rational use and sourcing of water incorporation concepts such as "Fit for Purpose".

 Service quality

 Water supply service quality has many dimensions: continuity; water quality; pressure; and the degree of responsiveness of service providers to customer complaints.
 Many people in developing countries receive a poor or very poor quality of service.
-Water quality is also dependant of the quality and level of pollution of the water source.

 Continuity of supply

-Continuity of water supply is taken for granted in most developed countries, but is a severe problem in many developing countries, where sometimes water is only provided for a few hours every day or a few days a week, that is it is intermittent.
-This is especially problematic for informal settlements who are often poorly connected to the water supply network and who have no means of procuring alternative sources such as private boreholes.
+Continuity of water supply is taken for granted in most developed countries but is a severe problem in many developing countries, where sometimes water is only provided for a few hours every day or a few days a week; that is, it is intermittent.
+This is especially problematic for informal settlements, which are often poorly connected to the water supply network and have no means of procuring alternative sources such as private boreholes.
 It is estimated that about half of the population of developing countries receives water on an intermittent basis.

 Water quality

 Drinking water quality has a micro-biological and a physico-chemical dimension.
 There are thousands of parameters of water quality.
 In public water supply systems water should, at a minimum, be disinfected—most commonly through the use of chlorination or the use of ultraviolet light—or it may need to undergo treatment, especially in the case of surface water.
-For more details, please see the separate entries on water quality, water treatment and drinking water.
+Water quality is also dependent of the quality and level of pollution of the water source.